Pharmacists as Immunizers

 Pharmacists as Immunizers Resources

-Certified Pharmacist Immunization Survey 2011
+Certified Pharmacist Immunizer Survey

 Pharmacies can either report on behalf of their certified pharmacists or ask their certified pharmacist immunizer employees to complete the survey themselves.
 Instructions for completing the survey and for obtaining an HCS account can also be found below.
 Please print the survey instructions, as they will expedite your accurate completion of the survey.